RICHARD-BARRAUD family has been working for five generations to produce

 Bottling is carried out on the property by a mobile truck that complies with good bottling practices.
 The bottles simply pulled and blocked are bet on Viplac and stored in the best conditions.
 The bottles are then encapsulated, dressed and crated wood flat by us as and when orders.

 The winemaking process is traditional, thermoregulated in small vats adapted to plot work.
-The aging is done in barrels during 9 months for the small reserve without new barrels.
+The aging is done in new barrels at 50% during 20 months for 2016.
+The harvest is manual in a crate.